jadebutler/EbbFlow/README.md

 books and newspapers often find the web daunting and refuse to submit to change.
 There is a rising tension between the old ways of printed media vs. the web.
 We should not stay stuck in the past but instead evolve with the changing of the time, much like the teachings of Daoism philosophy.

 _A Dao of Web Design_ includes quotes from the Tao Te Ching.
-It is a book of Chinese philosophy which emphasize the importance of
+A book of Chinese philosophy that emphasize the importance of

 * flexibility